lewagon/html-css-challenges/04-advanced-selectors/README.md

 - Should I use a `class` or an `id`?
 - What name should I pick for my class?

 Try to use **generic class names** as much as you can.
 Think **modularity** & **re-usability**.
 Try to step back from the page you're coding when choosing class names.
 Consider each CSS class as nice re-usable design that is not only linked to your current page but that will be re-used everywhere on your website.
-This mindset is the main difficulty for CSS beginners.
+Getting this mindset is the main difficulty for CSS beginners.

 ## Tips & Resources